edahigure/Portfolio-setup-and-mobile-first/README.md

 - CSS

 ## Getting Started
-This project is to diplay a simple index html file with a gitignore file and linters check up.
+This project is to be a base for a portafolio: setup and mobile first.

 ## Authors